Zhaosiya/DGMLP-SSTN/DGMLP-SSTN/README.md

 ## Train the model

-To train a 1-frame GraphMLP model on Human3.6M:
+To train a 1-frame DGMLP-SSTN model on Human3.6M:

 ```bash
 # Train from scratch